DarkStarSword/3d-fixes/Unity5/README.md

 Unity 5 Templates
 =================

+**Unity 5.3 has made a number of changes to how shaders are stored that will cause problems for these templates.
+DX9-Old is probably easier than DX9-New for now as it depends less on the Unity specific headers, but either way will require more effort until the extraction scripts have been updated.
+If an existing fix needs to be updated to 5.3, try UseAlternateCRC=true to see if your existing shaders will work (needs confirmation if this works for vertex shaders, or only pixel shaders)**

 These are a collection of templates that can be used as a starting point to fix any Unity game.
 Either DX9 or DX9-New can be used for DX9 games - check below for a few key differences between the two and reasons you might select one over